tgaillard1/docai/docai-contract-demo/README.md

 Branch "v1api" uses the newer version of documentai API and has a different BigQuery schema.
 It also showcases single document processing as opposed to batch document processing and thus works faster.

 # Objective
-Learn how to use Google Cloud Platform to construct a pipeline to process expenses (ie. receipts).
+Learn how to use Google Cloud Platform to construct a pipeline to process contracts.

 # Visualizing the workflow
 ![GCP Workflow](https://user-images.githubusercontent.com/47513414/150703075-8f608859-436e-4c22-8dc9-f71121705f3a.png)